-AMIN JAFARIAN is currently at Cubist Systematic Strategies LLC.
-Amin graduated from the Master in Finance program at Princeton University.
-Prior to that he receive his PhD at University of Texas at Austin, on Lattice Coding and Structure Codes (in dept use of Additive Combinatorics and optimizations with "Gaussian" like constraints).
-During his PhD he worked on areas like distributed resource allocation, Entropy region characterization (in depth use of Matroids and Convex optimization), and the capacity region of Broadcast channel (in dept use of Optimization, information theoretical inequalities).
+AMIN JAFARIAN works in quantatative trading and asset management and graduated from the Master in Finance program at Princeton University.
+Prior to that he received his PhD at University of Texas at Austin, on Lattice Coding and Structure Codes (in dept use of Additive Combinatorics and optimizations with "Gaussian" like constraints).
+During his PhD he worked on areas such as distributed resource allocation, Entropy region characterization (in depth use of Matroids and Convex optimization), and the capacity region of Broadcast channel (in depth use of Optimization, information theoretical inequalities).